Creating test reports

 allure-results

-(which is the default name). - Copy this folder to the Codefresh volume to make it available to the next pipeline step.
+, which is the default folder created by Allure. - Copy this folder to the Codefresh volume to make it available to the next pipeline step.

 - Use the special